 - Parenting time: A parent awarded parenting time has the right to live with the child physically.
 The parent also has the rights and responsibilities of the child during their time together, including major decisions about the child’s care.

 - Sole Custody: Sole Custody awards full legal custody of the child to one person or parent, and possibly Sole Physical custody as well.

 Knowing what these terms mean is important for any parent seeking custody of their child, no matter what kind.
 If you have any questions about child custody in the East Valley, please contact the Mesa, AZ family law firm of JacksonWhite.
-Our Mesa, AZ child custody attorney, Tim Durkin, can assess your case during a free phone consultation.
+Our Mesa, AZ child custody attorney, Tim Durkin, can assess your case during a confidential consultation.
 To schedule your consultation with Tim, call 480-464-1111.